blinken/pcb-checklist/layout-checklist.md

 ## Footprints

-* [ ] Confirm components are available in the selected package
+* [ ] Confirm components are in stock in the selected package
 * [ ] Confirm components (especially connectors and power regulators) are capable of desired current in the selected package
-* [ ] Verify schematic symbol matches the selected package
+* [ ] Verify schematic symbol matches the selected package (confirm datasheet pins vs PCB copper wiring)
 * [ ] Confirm pinout diagram is from top vs bottom of package
-* [ ] (recommended) PCB printed 1:1 on paper and checked against physical parts
-* [ ] 3D models obtained (if available) and checked against footprints
+* [ ] 3D models obtained (if available); board reviewed in 3D to check for courtyard/assembly issues
 * [ ] Soldermask apertures on all SMT lands and PTH pads
+* [ ] Soldermask fingers between all IC pads

 ## Differential pairs
 * [ ] Routed differentially